 Let’s apply that to this stand mixer pie crust recipe:

 - 1/2 cup (90g) vegetable shortening

 If you do the math, these measurements don’t exactly line up with the 3-2-1 ratio, but they come pretty close.
 I’ll explain why further down in this post.

 There are four main types of flour you’ll commonly see at your grocery store:

-TL;DR: Go with all purpose flour.
+TL;DR: You can’t go wrong with all purpose flour.

 Butter vs Shortening